Transformers · OrevateAI

 Q1: Is it safe to use hydrogen peroxide and baking soda on all surfaces?

-A1: While generally safe, it is advisable to test a small, inconspicuous area first, especially on delicate surfaces like unsealed wood or certain metals, as the mild abrasive nature of baking soda and the oxidizing properties of hydrogen peroxide could potentially cause damage.
+While generally safe, it’s advisable to test a small, inconspicuous area first, especially on delicate surfaces like unsealed wood or certain metals, as the mild abrasive nature of baking soda and the oxidizing properties of hydrogen peroxide could potentially cause damage.
+For sensitive materials, always dilute solutions appropriately and observe the surface’s reaction.

 Q2: How long can I store a mixture of hydrogen peroxide and baking soda?

-Q3: Can I use hydrogen peroxide and baking soda for whitening my clothes?
+Q5: How can I use hydrogen peroxide and baking soda to clean my oven?

 About the Author